-Professor Vimla V. Nadkarni is President of International Association of Schools of Social Work (IASSW) (2012-2016).
+She is immediate past president of the International Association of School of Social Work (IASSW) (2012-2016).
 After heading the department of medical and psychiatric social work at Tata Institute of Social Sciences (TISS) for 20 years (1986-2006), she served as founder Dean of the School of Social Work (2006-2008).
 She also worked as the Secretary General of the Family Planning Association of India (2001-2002).
-After attaining her M.A. degree in Social Work in 1971, she worked for 5 yrs as a medical social worker in a public hospital after which she joined as lecturer in the College of Social Work, Nirmala Niketan (University of Mumbai) (1976-1984).
+After attaining her M.A. degree in Social Work in 1971, she worked for 5 yrs. as a medical social worker in a public hospital after which she joined as lecturer in the College of Social Work, Nirmala Niketan (University of Mumbai) (1976-1984).